BowlingX/play-webpack/README.md

 ## Workflow

-Any file changes (including the manifest file) are picked up automatically and a recompilation is triggered, so the normal "change and reload" cycle that leads to a faster development experience is kept.
+Any file changes in dev mode (including the manifest file) are picked up automatically and a recompilation is triggered, so the normal "change and reload" cycle that leads to a faster development experience is kept.

+You can force to disable watch mode in dev mode by setting `webpack.rendering.forceDisableWatch` to true.